forgecrafted/vagrant-provision-ruby/README.md

 [![forge software](http://www.forgecrafted.com/logo.png)](http://www.forgecrafted.com)

-Finishing Moves is maintained and funded by [Forge Software (forgecrafted.com)](http://www.forgecrafted.com)
+This project is maintained and funded by [Forge Software (forgecrafted.com)](http://www.forgecrafted.com)

 If you like our code, please give us a hollar if your company needs outside pro's who can write good code AND run servers at the same time!